newsbubbles/MemeCat/README.md

 - **Customizable Fonts & Sizes:** Because your life’s calling is to find the perfect font size that says, “I’m screaming, and so is this caption.”
 - **Automatic Effects based on Captions:** Base font style, emojis, etc. off of specific words or concepts you set.
 It uses AI just so you know it's 2025.

+## To the Corporate ppl Reading This (yes you ByteDance)

+This is only the expression of an idea or set of ideas that I had over a very short period of time.
+It would be stupid to try to just use my source code and incorporate it into a money making application.
+Consider hiring me or consulting because there are so many breakthrough ideas I have and know how to implement in this app...
+It would be in your best interest to invite me around rather than just cash grab steal my code.
+The resource is not the code, it is me, my experience, my programming art, and my professionalism which is the real value and return on investment.
+Consider contacting me.

 ## Requirements

 1. **Python 3.x**: Because it's not 1995.